Benjamin Moore Arborcoat Stain Review 2.7/5 (176)

 Is Arborcoat a Good Stain?

-No. While Arborcoat stain scored well in regard to keeping mildew and mold at bay and preventing UV graying and color-shifting, it performed quite poorly in all other areas, such as application, durability, and appearance.
+No. While Arborcoat stain scored well in keeping mildew and mold at bay and preventing UV graying and color-shifting, it performed poorly in all other areas, such as application, durability, and appearance.

 What Sheen Is Benjamin Moore Arborcoat?